mrrusof/mrrusof.github.io/_posts/2016-04-24-arbitrage.markdown

 Searching for a solution is difficult because there may be many cycles for a given problem.
 The reason is that a conversion table of length `n` corresponds to [complete graph](https://en.wikipedia.org/wiki/Complete_graph) `Kn`.
+Even if there are edges with weight 0, we consider them because considering a complete graph makes for a simpler solution.
 For complete graphs of size `2 <= n <= 20`, the number of cycles of length `n` or less is the following.

 {% highlight asciidoc %}